njhammond/hand_record_utility/README.md

     rake

+Expect to see 0 failures.
+There may be some diagnostics about invalid numbers, this is all part of the test.
 There are also standalone tests in the ```./standalone_tests``` directory.
 These contain some of the debug code.
 Use these for code examples.

 Given a unique number, either use the debug tools in this code to display it, or use Thomas Andrews' web site,